lucasnell/jackalope/README.md

-coalescent simulations—the latter of which can include selection, recombination, and demographic fluctuations. `jackalope` can simulate single, paired-end, or mate-pair Illumina reads, as well as reads from Pacific BioSciences.
-These simulations include sequencing errors, mapping qualities, multiplexing, and optical/PCR duplicates.
+coalescent simulations—the latter of which can include selection, recombination, and demographic fluctuations. `jackalope` can simulate single, paired-end, or mate-pair Illumina reads, as well as reads from Pacific Biosciences These simulations include sequencing errors, mapping qualities, multiplexing, and optical/PCR duplicates.
 All outputs can be written to standard file formats.

 ## Installation